wouterj/WouterJEloquentBundle/README.md

 ### Step 2: Enable the Bundle

-Then, enable the bundle by adding it to the list of registered bundles in the `app/AppKernel.php` file of your project:
+If you're using [Symfony Flex][symfony-flex], the previous step already got you up and running and you can skip this step!
+Otherwise, enable the bundle by adding it to the list of registered bundles in the `app/AppKernel.php` file of your project:

 ```php
 <?php